Injury Attorneys | Restoring LivesTM

 / Blog/ Falling Objects in Construction Areas

 Injuries caused by falling objects can be devastating, even life threatening.
-Although falling objects can strike any part of the body, in most cases the head takes a blow in this type of accident.
-This can lead to brain injury ranging from a mild concussion to permanent brain damage.
+Although falling objects can strike any part of the body, in most cases the head takes a blow in this type of accident, which can lead to brain injuries ranging from a mild concussion to permanent brain damage.

 The majority of injuries from falling objects happen on construction sites.
 In fact, fallen debris is a leading cause of construction injuries.

 When workers don’t take proper measures to prevent tools or debris from falling from a high place, workers or passersby below may be injured.
-Some of the most common examples of mistakes that may cause this type of accident include:
+Some of the most common examples of mistakes that may cause this type of accident include the following: